 11. How can you find the place to stay?

-If you’re on a tight budget, then I suggest you book a bunk bed in backpacker hostels.
+An esteemed employer will usually give you a place to stay.
+Otherwise, I suggest you book a bunk bed in backpacker hostels.
 You can also join the facebook groups that I mentioned above or ask around :) It’s very easy to find a room in a shared house.
 You can try using Airbnb for this :)

 12. How much does the accommodation usually cost?

 It is around $250 to $500 per month.